hindmasj/my-nifi-cluster/README.md

 ## Start

-To simply start the cluster up and connect to the NiFi desktop.
+To start the cluster up and connect to the NiFi desktop.

 1. Start the cluster with ``docker compose up -d``.
 The cluster will start 3 NiFi nodes to hold a proper election for master.
 1. Run ``./get-nifi-url.sh`` and note the URL that is returned.
 It will be something like *http\://localhost:\<port\>/nifi*.